May 17, 2017 Latest post:

-So, Pam intended to have a great start to her retirement which began on April 7, 2017.
-Instead it has been a series of medical tests and procedures.
-There's no easy way to say it but she received a definite diagnosis of pancreatic cancer on April 14th.
+Pam intended to have a great start to her retirement which began on April 7, 2017.
+Instead it was a series of medical tests and procedures.
+She received a definitive diagnosis of pancreatic cancer on April 14th.
+Although this was a shock to all of us, she was glad to finally have a diagnosis why she wasn't feeling well.
 She started pretty intense chemo on Wednesday, May 17, 2017.
-It's a bummer but she is doing pretty well and was glad to have a diagnosis explaining why she wasn't feeling very well.
-The chemotherapy will continue through four rounds and then she will be reassessed.
-Chemo and/or radiation are a possibility and surgery is an option.
+The initial treatment was very difficult but she weathered it pretty well.
+The initial round of chemotherapy continued through four rounds and she was then reassessed.
+Everything except the size of the tumor showed improvement; the tumor growing slightly by millimeters.

 She entered a second round of chemo using different drugs on July 19, 2017.
 Again, the results of the chemotherapy were not great, but there was some shrinkage; enough to allow surgery.
 The Whipple surgery was done in December, 2017 at Johns Hopkins.
 The surgeon's report indicated that all margins were clean.
 Additional post-surgical chemotherapy carried out in the Spring of 2018.
 Unfortunately, another CT scan done in April, 2018 for an unrelated problem showed that the cancer had returned and had spread to her liver.
 More chemo took place in the summer of 2018 in the hope that the cancer could be slowed.